Are reservations required?

 I need to change or cancel my reservation.
 What are my options?

 If your plans change, please call us at 1-800-341-7981 as soon as possible.
 If you change or cancel your reservation (including your booking, vehicle, and/or accommodations) within 48 hours of your scheduled departure time, there is a $25.00 modification fee.
+All amendments made to reservations are subject to rates at time of change.

 Do you offer any discounts?